 When it came to traveling, I was like a child about to meet Michael Jordan, supremely excited.
 Through teaching and leading a pub crawl for the Cats hostel in Madrid, I made enough to live comfortably and "hop on a flight" every third week.
 You want to make sure to research hostels to find the best deals as to go as far as you can on your budget.
 While there, I was able to visit London, Marbella & Malaga, Barcelona, Amsterdam, Lisbon, The Canary Islands, the East side of Ireland, and finally Rome.
 My stay in Madrid was 6 months, I planned to stay longer but I got an attractive offer from a start up software company back in Santa Barbara that was too good to refuse.

 All in all my trip was amazing and was loaded with great experiences.
 Upon returning home to California, both sad to leave and happy to reunite with my friends and family, I found myself to be far more resourceful than ever before.
 I also found myself reassured with confidence, fulfilled with experience, and ready for whatever challenges lay ahead of me.
 Since my return stateside, I have worked at two successful start-up tech. companies in Santa Barbara California.
 During the interviews typical questions like: "What is one accomplishment that you are proud of in your life?" or "Tell us of a time you overcame adversity" always arise.
-Having the answer "My experience moving to a foreign speaking country with no visa, job, or apartment, and starting up a a successful life that I was proud of" is like having an ace in the hole.
+Having the answer "My TEFL experience in Spain moving to a foreign speaking country with no visa, job, or apartment, and starting up a a successful life that I was proud of" is like having an ace in the hole.

 What is one of my favorite parts of it all?
 I went outside my comfort zone and did it, and the experience helped to shape my character positively.